 And just like I mentioned earlier, you shouldn’t just passively watch the videos here.
 You should be actively digesting them and putting them to practice.
 For example, in the Korean alphabet program, you shouldn’t just be watching your screen fill up with Korean vertical and horizontal lines.
 Get a pen and paper and try writing the characters for yourself.
 Just like repeatedly pronouncing the words, write the characters several times and get an actual feel for the language.
 That’s what active practice is all about!

 FluentU is leading the way in authentic language learning videos.
-For our Korean program, we’re taking authentic Korean videos (the types native speakers see on TV—interviews, music videos or news clips) and turning them into practice material on steroids.
+For our Korean program, we’re taking authentic Korean videos (the types native speakers see on TV, and turning them into practice material on steroids.